Biography of Guy R. Maher

-Guy has been flying since 1968 and has accumulated 16,000 hours (over 5,500 of those hours are in Cardinals alone), all civilian general aviation, and is an FAA FAASTeam representative.
+Guy has been flying since 1968 and has accumulated over 17,000 hours (over 5,500 of those hours are in Cardinals alone), all civilian general aviation, and is an FAA FAASTeam representative.

 Guy's commercial aviation career began in 1972 when he became an air show and sales demonstration pilot for the Aerospatiale STOL Rallye series airplanes.
 In 1973, he began instructing and flying charters for a NJ Cessna Pilot Center, and regularly ferrying new Cessnas from the factory back to the Cessna Zone office in NJ.

 It was that zone office that soon hired him full time as a Cessna Pilot Center Specialist.
 His responsibilities included overseeing 90 CPC's throughout the northeast U.S., monitoring contract compliance, liaison to the FAA, flight standards and training for CPC chief pilots and instructors, sales demonstrations, and customer check-out flights in the full line of single and multi-engine airplanes.
 Guy's regular "company car" was always a new Cardinal.